teaaraki/WeatherZip/README.md

 Tea Araki
 Kailua kona, HI
-My favorite weather in a place I traveled was Denmark, was weather was cool and breezy.
+My favorite weather for a city is low 60's.
+Seattle in the Fall for example